yiisoft/docs/guide/en/concept/di-container.md

 Since action handler is instantiated and called using [yiisoft/injector](https://github.com/yiisoft/injector), it would check constructor and method argument types, obtain dependencies of these types from container and pass them as arguments.
 That is usually called auto-wiring.
 It happens for sub-dependencies as well i.e. if dependency is not provided explicitly, container would check if it has such a dependency first.
-As developer it's enough to declare a dependency you need and it would be obtained from container automatically.
+As a developer it's enough to declare a dependency you need and it would be obtained from container automatically.